CMS-Enterprise/batcave-workflow-engine/docs/security_analysis_docs/code_scan_tools/semgrep.md

 #### Nosemgrep

 Just add a comment with `nosemgrep` on the line next to the vulnerability or function head of the block of code and boom, false positives away.
 This is a full semgrep blocker, for best practice use `// nosemgrep: rule-id-1, rule-id-2, ....` to restrict certain rules that cause the false positive.
-Click on this for more info on [nosemgrep.](https://semgrep.dev/docs/ignoring-files-folders-code#ignore-code-through-nosemgrep)
+Here's more info on [nosemgrep.](https://semgrep.dev/docs/ignoring-files-folders-code#ignore-code-through-nosemgrep)

 #### Taint Analysis